About Us

 1. Quality Time with Family and Close Friends- “No stress, no judgement, all support” time with family and close friends was really important to Maddie.

 2. Group Therapy with People of Similar Age- Maddie found meaningful relief and encouragement from her group therapy sessions.
-Although she was a shy person, she really benefited from knowing that she was not “alone” in her condition and her symptoms.
+Although she was shy, she truly benefited from participating in group therapy, knowing that she was not “alone” in her condition and her struggles.

 3. Volunteer Work- Maddie really enjoyed volunteer work, and she truly shined while she was doing it.
 Being able to help others made her so happy- and it would take her mind off of “her own self” and her own suffering.